bjwillage/bjwillage.github.io/pages/Jobs.md

 This is a work in progress. <br>
 If you are a faculty who is sharing this with your class, can you shoot me an email to let me know ([barton.willage@ucdenver.edu](barton.willage@ucdenver.edu)). <br>
 If you would like me to add your organization, you can also just send me an email with the link to the careers page.<br>
-The American Economic Assoc. also has some [resources](https://www.aeaweb.org/resources/students/careers/govt-not-for-profit)  <br><br>
+The American Economic association also has some [resources](https://www.aeaweb.org/resources/students/careers/govt-not-for-profit).  <br><br>

 ### Pre-doc / Research Assistant